-All meetings of the Board of Directors shall comply with the Ralph M. Brown Act (Chapter 9 commencing with Section 54950 of Division 2 of Title 5 of the Government Code), Education Code Section 47604.1(c), and corporate bylaws..
+All meetings of the Board of Directors shall comply with the Ralph M. Brown Act (Chapter 9 commencing with Section 54950 of Division 2 of Title 5 of the Government Code), Education Code Section 47604.1(c), and corporate bylaws.
 Board meetings will occur no less than four times per fiscal year, and will comply with SB126 in order to provide easy access for the public to participate.
-The meetings will be held within the physical boundaries of the county in which the greatest number of pupils who are enrolled in the Charter School reside.
-The meetings will be simultaneously co-located at the school site, 2121 N. Grand Avenue, Santa Ana, CA and Citrus Springs' administrative offices located at 27740 Jefferson Avenue, Temecula, CA.
+Members of the public may attend the meeting and participate via two-way teleconferencing at the school site located at 1615 Mater Dei Drive, Chula Vista, CA or at Pacific Springs' administrative offices located at 27740 Jefferson Avenue, Temecula, CA.